 An Informal Value Review is your opportunity as a property owner to sit down with an auditor’s office representative and discuss your documentation supporting a different value from the tentative value determined by the county auditor in a three- or six-year reappraisal before the value becomes final.
 Informal Value Reviews will begin on Tuesday, Sept.
-5 through Thursday, Sept.
+5 and run through Thursday, Sept.
 28.

 Q. What happens during October and November?